tgrohens/evotsc/README.md

 ## Publications

-### PhD manuscript
+### PhD thesis

-The exact code used for the simulations in chapters 6 and 7 of my [PhD manuscript](https://gitlab.inria.fr/tgrohens/phd), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [phd](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/phd) branch.
+The exact code used for the simulations in chapters 6 and 7 of my [PhD thesis](https://gitlab.inria.fr/tgrohens/phd), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [phd](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/phd) branch.

 ### ALIFE 21 paper